xsachax/xsachax/README.md

 - 🔭 I’m currently working on a website for a meal delivery service

-- 🌱 I’m in the process of learning learning C++.
+- 🌱 I’m in the process of learning learning C++

 - 🤔 I'm actively searching for a Summer 2023 internship